mahdiit/Gufel.QrRender/Asset/template.md

 gradiant colors are first `BodyColor` and second `BodyColorGradient`

-there is `QuietZonePixel` around main barcode that make qrcode-reader read code better, this property can calculate automatically if not set.
+there is `QuietZonePixel` around the main barcode that makes the qrcode reader read the code better, this property can calculate automatically if not set.

 | <img src="/Asset/template/1.png" width="" alt="1">  | <img src="/Asset/template/2.png" width="" alt="2"> |<img src="/Asset/template/3.png" width="" alt="3"> |
 |:---:|:--:|:---:|